Tropical system to bring heavy rain, flooding to Gulf Coast

 Tropical system to bring heavy rain, flooding to Gulf CoastNew

 MIAMI (AP) — Forecasters predict a tropical system will bring heavy rain, storm surge and coastal flooding to the U.S. Gulf Coast as early as Friday and throughout the weekend.
-The poorly-organized disturbance was located early Friday about 390 miles south of Morgan City, Louisiana.
+The poorly-organized disturbance was located Friday morning about 310 miles south of Morgan City, Louisiana.
 The U.S. National Hurricane Center says maximum sustained winds were about 35 mph.
-A tropical storm warning is already in effect for parts of Louisiana, Mississippi and Alabama.
-The system is expected to produce up to 8 inches of rain across the Yucatán Peninsula of Mexico, and up to 12 inches throughout the weekend from the central Gulf Coast northeastward into the Southern Appalachians.
+A tropical storm warning is in effect for parts of Louisiana, Mississippi, Alabama and Florida.
+The system is expected to produce up to 8 inches of rain across the Yucatán Peninsula of Mexico, and up to 12 inches throughout the weekend along the central U.S. Gulf Coast.